 Oxidative stress is an imbalance between free radicals and antioxidant in our body, where the free radicals are present more than antioxidants.
 Oxidation is an important process in our body.
 It happens when our body metabolizes oxygen to produce energy.
 This process also produces free radicals.

 Free radicals are necessary to some extent as they help in the elimination of pathogens causing infection and other health problems.
 However, when there are more free radicals present than antioxidants, they can start causing damage to fatty tissue, DNA and proteins in our body.
-Over a long period of time, this can lead to diabetes, hypertension, heart disease, neurodegenerative disease (such as Parkinson and Alzheimer’s), cancer, premature ageing and so on.
+Over a long period of time, this can lead to diabetes, hypertension, heart disease, neurodegenerative disease (such as Parkinson and Alzheimer’s disease), cancer, premature ageing and so on.

 Sources of Free Radicals:

 - Everybody produces some free radicals naturally in the body, which is normal.

 - From the environment: radiation (including UV, x-rays, mobile phones), cigarette smoke, pollution, pesticides and other chemicals.

 - Diet: high in sugar, fat, alcohol.
 These lead to inflamed liver and gut.

 - Lack of sleep.
 Sleep deprivation increases oxidation.

 - Excessive stress.
 Stress releases cortisol hormone which trigger inflammation.